How we are funded

 Who funds our projects?

 The Haemophilia Society is very proud of the range of services which we are able to offer to our members at all stages of their lives.
-Below are The Society’s major projects for 2019/20 with details of their main funding sources.
+Some of our funding comes from pharmaceutical companies, below are our current major projects with details of their commercial funding sources.

-Newly Diagnosed Family Weekends funded by Spark, Roche/Chugai, BioMarin
+Newly Diagnosed Family Weekends are supported by Roche/Chugai